-Error 333 and a restart button.
+Error 333 message and a restart button.
 Both partitions had been deleted.

-The good news was that before I started the system recovery procedure, I asked her to backup the most important data, but that was just 5GB out of 200GB—the rest was gone.
+The good news was that before I started the system recovery process, we backed up the most important files.
+But that was just 5GB out of 200GB—the rest was gone.
 That’s a lot of lost data!
-Thankfully, I was able to use a cool program called TestDisk to fully recover everything.
+Thankfully, I was able to use a cool free program called TestDisk to fully recover everything.

 Create a GParted Live USB drive

 Start by downloading the GParted Live ISO.
-Choose the latest stable release for your computer architecture (if you are not sure choose i686).
-There are multiple methods you can use to create a bootable USB drive from the ISO file—I prefer UNetbootin.
+Choose the latest stable release for your computer architecture.
+If you are not sure choose amd64.

 Boot into the GParted Live USB

-Select your disk drive using the drop-down menu on the top-right.
+Try to find the disk drive you want recover by using the drop-down menu on the top-right and keep a note of the device name.
 I have selected

-/dev/sdc, which as you can see doesn’t have any valid partitions on it, since I accidentally deleted them for this tutorial.
+/dev/sdb, which as you can see doesn’t have any valid partitions on it, since I “accidentally” deleted them for this tutorial.

-Open the terminal window, by double clicking on the terminal icon on the desktop, and run TestDisk as root:
+Move the GParted Partition Editor window to the side and open a new terminal window, by double-clicking on the little terminal icon on the desktop.
+Then run TestDisk as root.